 There's some South of France vibes here.
 It makes for a good al fresco meal, and comes together quickly after a long day in the woods.

-I used a few different types of wild mushrooms that are great in a blend: chanterelles, chicken of the woods, cornflower boletes, and a lone quilted green russula or green brittle gill.
+I used a few different types of wild mushrooms that are great in a blend: chanterelles, chicken of the woods mushrooms, cornflower boletes, and a lone quilted green russulas or green brittle gill.
 Feel free to use whatever mushroom varieties you like, but it's best made with a variety.

 For cooking, you want to show off the mushrooms individually, so it's good to be picky in how you cut them.
 It's important that the mushrooms are generally the same size: not too big, not too small.
 You want them to be able to fit on a spoon.
 Golden chanterelles I leave whole when possible.
 Larger mushrooms are cut into thick slices or quartered.

 Since I wash all my wild mushrooms before cooking they contain a good amount of water.
 To cook them without having oil splatter everywhere, I start them off in a hot pan with a splash of water or stock for a wet-saute.

 If you're not familiar the wet saute is a great way to cook large pans of mushrooms.
 Cooking them in a splash of water first allows you to control the amount of fat you use, which prevents them from getting too oily.

 After the water has evaporated, I add a little oil, finishing with a knob of butter and a mix of herbs.
 I finished these with a mixture of summer savory, thyme and parsley root tops.
 Feel free to add whatever fresh herbs you have on hand.

 You can use all kinds of different cheeses here, the most important thing is that it's spreadable.
 I used Bulgarian feta thinned with yogurt and splash of cream or its whey, blended in a food processor until it's smooth and fluffy.